JOE BONAMASSA BLUES GUITAR SCHOLARSHIP

 The Joe Bonamassa Blues Guitar Scholarship (sponsored by the Keeping The Blues Alive Foundation) was created in honor of legendary Blues guitarist Joe Bonamassa to directly encourage and support the educational growth of a Blues guitar student at MI.

-The scholarship will be awarded in Fall 2019 to an intermediate or advanced student (U.S. or non-U.S. citizens) enrolled in the Associate of Arts or Bachelor’s of Music in Performance (Guitar) program who demonstrates overall outstanding musicianship, passion for the instrument and the potential for developing their own individual sound or unique voice on the instrument in the Blues genre.
+The scholarship will be awarded in Spring 2021 to an intermediate or advanced student (U.S. or non-U.S. citizens) in the Associate of Arts or Bachelor’s of Music in Performance (Guitar) program who demonstrates overall outstanding musicianship, passion for the instrument and the potential for developing their own individual sound or unique voice on the instrument in the Blues genre.

-- Currently enrolled AA, B.M. or M.M.
+- New or currently enrolled AA, B.M. or M.M.
 (Guitar) students only.

 - Available to international students and U.S. citizens.